 Beeston Humber Aluminium Special Light Roadster c.1899

-Yes, that’s right….
-Aluminium!!
-Humber first used aluminium tubing in cycling construction in 1898.
+Humber first used aluminium tubing in cycle construction in 1898.
 Of course there was no means of welding the tubes at that time so it suited perfectly their ‘detachable joint’ method of construction which was patented in 1896.
-The frame is demountable, being held together with finned cotter pins through the steel lugs ( see 1898 Humber catalogue extracts below ) Humber’s claim that the detachable joint method of frame construction was ‘the most important development in cycle construction since the introduction of the Pneumatic Tyre in 1888′ was somewhat overstating the case ( to say the least! ), but it is nonetheless an interesting novelty.
+The frame is demountable, being held together with finned cotter pins through the steel lugs ( see 1898 Humber catalogue extracts below ) Humber’s claim that the detachable joint method of frame construction was ‘the most important development in cycle construction since the introduction of the Pneumatic Tyre in 1888′ was somewhat overstating the case ( to say the least! ), but it is nonetheless a very interesting novelty.
 When the machine was disassembled it could be stored in a tailor-made wicker basket for storage or travel purposes.
-Priced at £33, the aluminium version of this bicycle was probably the most expensive bicycle available at the time.
+Priced at £33, the aluminium version of this bicycle was probably the most expensive bicycle on the market at the time.

 An intriguing feature of this machine is that there are quite a lot of traces of nickel plating on the steel parts of the frame and also on the aluminium tubes.
 Was it possible to nickel plate aluminium at that time?
 Can you imagine what this bicycle must have looked like if it was entirely nickel-plated?